-The implementation of monetary policy means the implementation of monetary policy decisions made by the Governing Council of the ECB.
-The Eurosystem implements monetary policy mainly by adjusting the quantity, price and maturity of central bank funding granted to monetary policy counterparties, meaning primarily banks.
+Implementation of monetary policy means implementation of the monetary policy decisions made by the Governing Council of the ECB.
+The Eurosystem implements monetary policy mainly by adjusting the quantity, price and maturity of central bank funding granted to monetary policy counterparties, meaning credit institutions.

 As part of the Eurosystem, the Bank of Finland is responsible for implementation of the ECB's monetary policy in Finland.
-The counterparties are Finnish credit institutions or Finnish subsidiary banks or branches of foreign credit institutions’ subsidiary banks or branches in Finland.
+The counterparties are credit institutions operating in Finland, i.e. Finnish banks or foreign credit institutions’ subsidiary banks or branches in Finland.

-Banks seek financing in monetary policy auctions organised on a regular basis.
-The operations of the central bank have an impact on short-term interbank money market rates, based on which the most common reference rates for retail loans to the public, such as the Euribor rates, are determined.
+Banks can seek financing through monetary policy tender operations conducted on a regular basis.
+The operations of a central bank have an impact on short-term interbank money market rates, which in turn determine the most common reference rates for retail loans to the public, such as the Euribor rates.

-Another integral part of the implementation of monetary policy is the risk management of central bank funding, and it is a function which has been separated from the use of the monetary policy instruments.
-In the risk management process, the financial soundness of banks acting as, or applying to become, monetary policy counterparts is assessed and the collateral requirements for access to central bank funding defined.
+Implementation of monetary policy is also inherently linked to the risk management of central bank funding, which is a function separated from use of the monetary policy instruments.
+In the risk management process, the central bank assesses the financial soundness of banks acting as, or applying to become, monetary policy counterparts and defines the collateral requirements for access to central bank funding.